daniellionel01/parrot/README.md

 The `--name: GetAuthor :one` comment is part of sqlc and will be used to generate the name and return type of the wrapper.

-Given this query, this plugin will generate the following gleam code:
+Given the queries above, the following code will be generated:

 ```gleam
 //// file: src/gen/sqlc_mysql.gleam